Harvest Time at Fort Mose – scheduled for Saturday, November 6, 2021 – has been cancelled. Thank you for your patience and understanding.

 The event celebrates the first harvest of Fort Mose which was founded in March of 1738.
 During that Summer and early Fall of that year, new homesteaders were busy building their homes and the fort.
 They were also busy planting their first crops and tending to their livestock.
 Governor Montiano provided food rations from the government’s stores until they could harvest their first crops.

 Participants will learn about the Spanish, African, and Native American food traditions and cultural influences.

 Reenactors in Period Dress * Farmers Market * Colonial Cooking Demonstrations * Demonstrations by Fort Mose Militia * Activities for Children & Youth such as junior militia training, corn husk dolls, beaded leather jewelry and more

-Admission to the event is free of charge to the public.
-Admission fee for the museum: $2 per Adult, Children 6 and younger are free.
+The event is outdoors and free to the public.
+Admission to the visitor center/museum is $2 per adult, children under six are free.